Skip to content

 Recovery

-Mommy Makeover recovery is the most extensive of any procedure offered due to the combined nature of surgery.
-The first week requires full rest with assistance for all activities, including childcare.
-Walking short distances is encouraged from day one to reduce DVT risk.
-The tummy tuck component typically dictates the recovery timeline, with most patients returning to desk work at two to three weeks.
-Lifting restrictions (including children) are enforced for six weeks.
-Full activity resumes at six to eight weeks.
+Mommy makeover recovery is more involved because multiple procedures are combined in one operation.
+The first week requires significant rest and reliable help with daily activities, including childcare.
+Short walks begin early to support circulation and reduce blood-clot risk.
+When a tummy tuck is included, it usually sets the overall recovery timeline, with many patients returning to desk work in two to three weeks.
+Lifting restrictions, including lifting children, usually last about six weeks.
+Full activity typically resumes around six to eight weeks.

 Initial Rest